hunchunlintest/OpenWind-Low-Cost-High-Performance-Open-Source-Wind-Tunnel/Full windtunnel/README.md

 It is designed to give users a clear high-level view of the full structure, component layout, and physical space requirements before manufacturing and assembly.

+##Some of the Detail is not in the CAD in this File!

 ---

 ## 📐 Overall Dimensions & Workspace Requirements